Anshul619/HLD-System-Designs/src/DesignComponents/AWS/README.md

 - [DesignScalableSystemWithRDMS](../../DesignScalableSystemWithRDMS)

 # Centralized Logging Solution in AWS
-- The essential services that can be used is `Amazon CloudWatch` Logs, store them in `Amazon S3`, and then use `Amazon Elastic Search` to visualize them.
+- The essential services that can be used is `Amazon CloudWatch` logs, store them in `Amazon S3`, and then use `Amazon Elastic Search` to visualize them.
 - Amazon Kinesis Firehose can also be used to move the data from Amazon S3 to Amazon ElasticSearch.

 # AWS Cost Exploration Services